 Remember that it is not necessarily the amount of mold that can cause problems, it is the type.

 2. Spore Capture Test

 A second testing option for your home is to have a certified mold testing company run an air quality test.
-This test will see if you have high mold concentration levels in your home.
+This mold toxicity test will see if you have high mold concentration levels in your home.
 The problem with this test is that it doesn’t test specifically for mycotoxins.
-So a high mold concentration could be correlated, yet it doesn’t necessarily mean these are toxic molds giving off mycotoxins.
+So a high mold concentration could be correlated, yet it doesn’t necessarily mean these are toxic molds responsible for giving you mycotoxin poisoning.

-Most people only do this one time inside their home.
+Most people only do this type of mold toxicity test one time inside their home.
 However, it’s best to do this more than one time and also test the outside air for comparison.